crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

   versions will be dropped in the future.

 - Added ``ALTER CLUSTER DECOMMISSION <nodeId | nodeName>`` statement that triggers the existing node decommission functionality.
-In addition, node decommission using the ``USR2`` signal is marked as deprecated.

 - Added ``pg_type.typlen`` and ``pg_type.typnamespace`` columns for improved
   postgresql compatibility.

-- Marked ``CREATE INGEST RULE`` and ``DROP INGEST RULE`` as deprecated.
-Given that the only implementation (MQTT) was deprecated and will be removed, the framework itself will also be removed.

 - Added ``current_schemas(boolean)`` scalar function which will return the names of schemas in the ``search_path``.